The Most Delicious Food In Mexico – All The Mexican Food You Should Try

 Michelada

-This Mexican cocktail is prepared by mixing beer with lime juice, all sorts of sauces and spices, tomato juice, and chili peppers.
+This Mexican cocktail is prepared by mixing beer with lime juice, various sauces and spices, tomato juice, and chili peppers.
 It is served in a chilled glass which has been salt-rimmed.

 Pulque

 Pulque isn’t easy to find, and chances are you’ll only see it during special events.
 It’s a drink made of the fermented sap of the maguey plant and honey.
-It looks a bit like milk, but it’s quite viscous and it tends to be sour.
+It looks like milk, but it’s quite viscous and tends to be sour.

 Tequila